The Note: this story deals with adult situations and descriptions of self-harm

 Most of all, he saw Jacob.

 Dean looked him in the eye when they talked.
 He remembered things Jacob said, even when Jacob thought Dean wasn’t paying attention.

 After a few weeks of basketball practice, the team had its first official game on Friday, October 12, 1984.

 They lost, but not by much.
-“The Junior Varsity team had come a long way in a short amount of time,” is what the school newspaper would report.
+“The Junior Varsity team had come a long way in a short time,” the school newspaper would report.

-Jacob would usually avoid the locker room at all costs because of the good chance of bullying.
+Jacob would usually avoid the locker room because of the excellent chance of bullying.

 The JV basketball coach, Mr. Sproule, had taken Jacob under his wing, encouraging him to not only help the team on the sidelines but consider joining as a player.

-Jacob waited outside the locker room, on the bleachers.
-Dressed in what the coach deemed “proper young male attire,” he had khaki’s, a white dress shirt, and a black tie, which was his father’s slightly frayed clip-on.
+Jacob waited outside the locker room on the bleachers.
+Dressed in what the coach deemed “proper young male attire,” he had Docker slacks, a white dress shirt, and a black tie, which was his father’s slightly frayed clip-on.